HOW TO SURVIVE A BRETON BIKES HOLIDAY

 Lastly the bakeries...
 Most medium sized villages have one and not only is the bread delicious, but because Brittany is a dairy area all patisserie is cooked with butter.
 The croissants in Paris may look wonderful but there is absolutely no contest.
 If you're looking for a holiday where you'll lose weight this isn't the one...

-Breton Bikes season starts on the 1st May and finishes on the 30th September – currently we have availability for all weeks.
+Breton Bikes season starts on the 15th May and finishes on the 30th September – currently we have availability for all weeks.
 Between these dates all hotel, gite and fixed centre routes are available.
-Before the beginning of June some campsites are closed so whilst we can still offer moving-on camping tours it does sometimes involve changes or limitations re route availability. - Read more on booking your cycling holiday...
+Before the beginning of June some campsites are closed so whilst we can still offer moving-on camping tours it does sometimes involve changes or limitations re route availability.
+For those wanting short breaks, or wishing to add a day or two to a standard week we can always work something out - Read more on booking your cycling holiday...

 Getting to us